xyDong0223/vLLM-Kunlun-kunlunops/docs/source/faqs.md

 ### 2. How to get our docker containers?

+**base**:`docker pull iregistry.baidu-int.com/xmlir/xmlir_ubuntu_2004_x86_64:v0.32`.

-**base**:`docker pull wjie520/vllm_kunlun:v0.0.1`.
+**full**:`docker pull wjie520/vllm_kunlun:v0.0.1`.

 ### 3. How vllm-kunlun work with vLLM?

 vllm-kunlun is a hardware plugin for vLLM.
 Basically, the version of vllm-kunlun is the same as the version of vllm.
-For example, if you use vllm 0.10.1.1, you should use vllm-kunlun 0.10.1.1 as well.
+For example, if you use vllm 0.11.0, you should use vllm-kunlun 0.11.0 as well.
 For main branch, we will make sure `vllm-kunlun` and `vllm` are compatible by each commit.

 ### 4. How to handle the out-of-memory issue?